novak-99/MLPP/README.md

 ...
 }
 ```
-Finally, after you have concluded creating a project, compile it using g++.
-Be sure to store the MLPP.so file in a local directory.
+Finally, after you have concluded creating a project, compile it using g++:
 ```
-g++ main.cpp MLPP.so --std=c++17
+g++ main.cpp /usr/local/lib/MLPP.so --std=c++17
 ```

 ## Usage